abdullahsumbal/CapitalOne-Coding/README.md

 ### Installation
 There are no requirements for this project.

-Note: In future, If there are any dependencies, Please them in the `requirements.txt` and use the following command to install.
+Note: In future, If there are any dependencies, please add them in the `requirements.txt` file and use the following command to install.
 ```buildoutcfg
 conda install -c conda-forge --file requirements.txt